 Hunger and satiety hormones sometimes tell the brain how much energy you have already consumed and how much you still need.

-The goal is energy homeostasis: the balance between energy production (metabolism) and energy consumption by cells (Vergara et al. 20193).
+The goal is energy homeostasis: balancing energy production (metabolism) and cell energy consumption (Vergara et al. 20193).

 This article reviews the major hormones involved in balancing hunger and satiety.

-In addition to the chemical messengers on this list, other hormones and neurotransmitters exist that can influence appetite regulation.
+In addition to the chemical messengers on this list, other hormones and neurotransmitters can influence appetite regulation.